 Everything you need to know about your master’s thesis

 Note: After filing, students may change their topic only once, and only within the first two weeks of the writing period.
 Exceptions may be granted in extraordinary cases, upon request.
-If necessary, the board of examiners may decide on the proposal.
+If necessary, the examinations board may decide on the proposal.
 If the proposal has been decided positively, the newly agreed topic must be registered immediately; latest within four weeks after the original withdrawal.

 Format of the Master's Thesis